Inside: A complete hair care routine with step by step instructions for curly mixed hair care

-After trying out lots of different routines and many more products, I have super helpful step-by-step instructions with products that I find work the best!
-Let’s start with the products I use and love.
+After trying out lots of different routines and many more products, I’ve put together helpful step-by-step instructions for mixed hair care with the products that I find work the best, to help guide you on your haircare journey.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.